MaryamFatima16/Password-Analyzer/README.md

 # Password Analyzer

-A straightforward PyQt5 application designed to evaluate and improve password strength based on common security criteria.
+A password analyzer application designed to evaluate and improve password strength based on common security criteria.

 ## Features